 San Francisco, California

 The Golden Gate, which is the entrance to the wonderful landlocked San Francisco Bay, is one of the most romantic and historic waterways of the North American continent.
 Famous in the days of sail, San Francisco is now a magnificent harbour for merchant and naval vessels.
 San Francisco is an historic city, for the first settlers were Spanish soldiers and missionaries who arrived there in 1775.
 Since those days many dramatic and historic events have happened there.
 In April 1906, the great earthquake and the three-days fire which followed it devastated the area and destroyed millions of dollars’ worth of property.
 This led, however, to the improvement of the city in the rebuilding which followed, and to-day San Francisco is worthy of a place among the greatest ports in the world.
 The country round the port is one of the most prosperous areas in the United States, producing oil and fruits.
 Recently, the building of two wonderful bridges has added enormously to the importance of San Francisco.
-These bridges, however, have not much connexion with shipping, and thus they do not figure largely in Sidney Howard’s chapter.
-This is the nineteenth article in the series on Great Ports of the World.
+These bridges, however, have not much connexion with shipping, and thus they do not figure largely in this chapter.

 THE SHERINGHAM CRABBER (top) is a familiar type of beach-boat in Norfolk.
 Fishermen beach these boats by sailing straight for the beach, the helm being put hard down at the moment the boat is about to touch.
 This brings her parallel with the shore, which she strikes broadside on.
 The sail is lowered at the last moment, the crew leaps out, and the sea breaks under the the seaward side of the boat, which is left to “knock-up”.